AugustNagro/magnum/README.md

 );
 ```

-An `last_service` looks like
+And `last_service` looks like:

 ```json
 {"mechanic": "Bob", "date":  "2024-05-04"}
 ```

-We can create scala case classes like this to model the relations:
+We can model the relation in Scala with:

 ```scala
 @Table(PostgresDbType, SqlNameMapper.CamelToSnakeCase)